Teaching & Learning Center

 Faculty Observation Exchange

+What is the Faculty Observation Exchange?
 One valuable part of the promotion and tenure process at Alfred is the feedback faculty receive from peer observations.
 However, P&T observations always have that element of evaluation attached to them.
 The Teaching and Learning Center would like to create opportunities for faculty to get the benefits of classroom observations without any of the evaluative baggage.
-If you would like to get feedback on your teaching from a peer, you can sign up for that opportunity here.
-Or, maybe you would like to get ideas by observing someone else.
-You might be newer to teaching and looking for ideas on leading discussions, or you might have been around awhile and want to see what innovative techniques younger faculty are incorporating.
+We also need faculty who are willing to assist, either by observing and providing feedback to a colleague or by allowing colleagues to sit in on a class session or two.
+By signing up for the Faculty Observation Exchange, you will help the AU TLC match faculty who are seeking a development opportunity with those faculty who are willing to assist.

 Pondering Pedagogy

 Come discuss your latest thoughts and experiences in teaching.
 Propose an innovation you have read about but have not tried yet.
 Workshop with your colleagues on why a lesson did not go as you expected.
 Simply come and listen.
 This group is to be informal and a support for new faculty and established professors alike.
-Organized by the AU Teaching and Learning Center Committee, this group meets once per month, and all faculty are welcome.
-Meetings will be held the first Thursday of each month, from 2:20 to 3:10 pm in Olin 400.
+Organized by the AU Teaching and Learning Center Committee, upcoming meetings will be listed on the AU events calendar.
+For the Spring 2024 semester, Pondering Pedagogy will meet the last Tuesday of each month from 4:30 to 5:30pm in Olin 400.

 The AU Teaching & Learning Center is pleased to provide a curated list of resources to assist and support faculty on their teaching journeys.
 The following AU-provided resources have been gathered so faculty may access them easily: